fatimasaad2003s/assignment-4/README.md

-# Assignment 3 – Personal Portfolio
+# Assignment 4 – Personal Portfolio

 ## Overview

-This is an updated personal website built for a web development course (Assignment 3).
+This is a polished personal portfolio website built as the final project for the Web Development course.
-The assignment focuses on integrating dynamic content, interactive features, and enhancing web development skills using HTML, CSS, and JavaScript.
+It showcases my skills in **HTML, CSS, JavaScript, responsive design, and AI-assisted development**.
-The website is responsive, includes animations, and fetches data dynamically from GitHub.
+The website includes interactive features, dynamic content fetching, animations, and a professional layout ready for deployment.

 ---